 Conclusion

-If you’re still relying on Contact Form 7 just to send emails, you’re barely scratching the surface of what your WordPress site can do.
+If you’re still using Contact Form 7 just to send emails, you’re missing what a proper Contact Form 7 integration can actually do.

 FAQ